School holidays

 Additional holidays and days off

-South Africa has 12 annual public holidays, some of which fall during school term time.
-These days are extra school holidays in South Africa.
+The annual public holidays are extra school holidays in South Africa.
 If a vacation falls on a Sunday, schools usually close on Monday.
 Sometimes, schools will also close if a public holiday falls on a Tuesday to make a long weekend.

 Schools may also close for reasons such as teacher training or pupil book days.
-These will vary between institutions, however; it’s important to check with your child’s school so that you know in advance when these will be.
+These will vary between institutions; however, it’s important to check with your child’s school so that you know in advance when these will be.

-Many South African schools, such as the British International College and the International School of Cape Town, publish calendars on their websites so this is a good place to check for information.
+Many South African schools, such as the British International College and the International School of Cape Town, publish calendars on their websites, so this is a good place to check for information.

 Childcare during school holidays in South Africa